 All Edgar High School students complete a digital portfolio as a part of their graduation requirements.
-Upon successful completion of the portfolio each student will receive .25 credits toward graduation.
 The purpose of this requirement is to encourage students to complete and showcase quality academic work, illustrate their growth as a learner, discover their strengths, set meaningful achievement goals, and understand the relationship between academic achievement in high school and postsecondary career and educational opportunities.
 The goal of the program is to produce responsible Edgar High School graduates who will begin their adult life with the knowledge, skills, and motivation to build a career for lifelong success.